Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

 \begingroup

 \endgroup

-Most of the results discussed above does not change when taking the maximum entropy type of presumed angular distributions.
-To avoid repetition, we only show in Table~\ref{tab:error_rank_maxent} the corresponding best performance fraction $\mathcal R$ obtained here for the maximum entropy type.
+Most of the results discussed above do not change when taking the maximum-entropy type of presumed angular distributions.
+To avoid repetition, we only show in Table~\ref{tab:error_rank_maxent} the corresponding best performance fraction $\mathcal R$ obtained here for the maximum-entropy type.
 There, the power-1/2 prescription still performs best in subset A, and the power-1 prescription has the largest $\mathcal R\sim 80\%$ for the angular moments in subset B. The minor difference is that the power-1 prescription also outperforms the power-1/2 and power-2 schemes in $\tilde g_{\nu_e}$ and $\tilde g_{\bar\nu_e}$.

 \begingroup

 \endgroup